psicon/ftp-auto-upload/README.md

-# Auto ftp upload files on change
+# Auto ftp upload files on change in directory

 This script watches a set of directories for changes in files and uploads them to a distant ftp server.